 Staff of Terme d’Astor

-What probably made us realise the most that everything is running smoothly at Terme d’Astor is the relaxed atmosphere among the staff.
+What probably made us realize the most that everything is running smoothly at Terme d’Astor is the relaxed atmosphere among the staff.
 This starts with the moment of arrival.
 There is no rush to get your forms filled and to put you in a spot.
-Instead there’s Jimmy (at least in our case) who sat down with us at the terrace and talked about the camping while we were enjoying a welcome drink.
+Instead, there’s Jimmy (at least in our case) who sat down with us at the terrace and talked about the camping while we were enjoying a welcome drink.

-During the rest of our stay we were treated in the exact same way.
+During the rest of our stay, we were treated in the exact same way.
 People took time for us.
-Whether we wanted tips for the region, the service hours of the camping shop or just a beer, someone would serve our needs with a smile and make sure that we had everything we wanted before moving on to the next customer.
+Whether we wanted tips for the region, the service hours of the camping shop, or just a beer, someone would serve our needs with a smile and make sure that we had everything we wanted before moving on to the next customer.

 Terme d’Astor is one of those few places where you feel that all the staff really enjoys doing their jobs.
 And that’s something they completely reflect on the customer.